nickthecoder/tickle/README.md

 **tickle-core** contains everything needed during actual game-play

-**tickle-editor** contains additional classes needed for the editor (to edit game resources, and game leveals (aka Scenes).
+**tickle-editor** contains additional classes needed for the editor (to edit game resources, and game levels (aka Scenes).

 **tickle-groovy** Adds support for groovy to be used as a scripting language for game development